LibreTranslate/LibreTranslate/README.md

 If you're on Windows, we recommend you [Run with Docker](#run-with-docker) instead.

-On Ubuntu 20.04 you can also use the install script available on https://github.com/argosopentech/LibreTranslate-init
+On Ubuntu 20.04 you can also use the install script available at https://github.com/argosopentech/LibreTranslate-init

 ## Build and Run

-If you want to make some changes to the code, you can build from source, and run the API:
+If you want to make changes to the code, you can build from source, and run the API:

 ```bash
 git clone https://github.com/LibreTranslate/LibreTranslate